Steel Rain 2: Summit: Plot

-Onboard Paektu, Park reveals further details of Operation Kagemusha; Japan had asked him to torpedo one of Japan's own patrol ships near Dokdo and fire a SLBM at South Korea to trigger a war for Japan to seize the islands.
+Onboard Paektu, Park reveals further details of Operation Kagemusha; Japan had asked him to torpedo one of Japan's own patrol ships near Dokdo and fire an SLBM at South Korea to trigger a war for Japan to seize the islands.
 Park however, plans to fire the SLBM at Japan instead, effectively causing a massive regional conflict that will force China to enter this war on the side of its North Korean allies.
-Jang Ki-sok, the former head of submarine command launches a mutiny that leaves many dead.
+Jang Ki-sok, the former head of the submarine command launches a mutiny that leaves many dead.
 Jang escorts the three leaders to a rescue sphere which allows space for only two.
 Han decides to stay, and helps the other two leaders escape.

-President Smoot is rescued, and orders his cabinet and military not to involve the US in either of the Japanese plots, effectively leaving the Japanese to confront both Koreas and China on their own in a potential conflict.
+President Smoot is rescued, and orders his cabinet and military not to involve the US in either of the Japanese plots, effectively leaving the Japanese to confront both Korea and China on their own in a potential conflict.
 Fearing international consequences, the Japanese government sends the JMSDF into the waters around Dokdo to hunt for the Paektu submarine to cover up Japan's ties to Park and the North Korean coup leaders.
-Jang and Park reaches an uneasy truce, which begins to unravel as Park prioritises attacking Japan even as the submarine comes under attack by the JMSDF.
-In the ensuing conflict, President Han is shot non-fatally and Park killed.
+Jang and Park reach an uneasy truce, which begins to unravel as Park prioritises attacking Japan even as the submarine comes under attack by the JMSDF.
+In the ensuing conflict, President Han is shot non-fatally and Park is killed.

 As a JMSDF submarine fires a final torpedo to destroy Paektu, Han leaves a final message for his country.
 However, the torpedo is countered by a torpedo fired by a group of South Korean Navy submarines that forces the remaining JMSDF vessels to retreat.
 The Paektu surfaces off Dokdo, and both Han and Jang look upon a sunrise.
-Following the failure of Operation Kagemusha, Shinzo Mori is killed on orders of the Japanese prime minister, and Smoot and Jo sign a peace treaty, officially ending the Korean Conflict.
+Following the failure of Operation Kagemusha, Shinzo Mori is killed on orders of the Japanese prime minister, and Smoot and Jo sign a peace treaty, officially ending the Korean War.